What a night, Magalluf flooded!

-It is not exactly the weather you would expect in Magalluf in May but a freak storm caused some flooding in the popiular resort overnight prompting some tourists to ask what is happening to the weather in Mallorca!
+It is not exactly the weather you would expect in Magalluf in May but a freak storm caused some flooding in the popular resort overnight prompting some tourists to ask what is happening to the weather in Mallorca.

 The island had been on alert for rain but the storm which hit the Calvia area came as a shock for some.
 Videos on social media showed flooded out streets and rubbish containers floating down the street.
 However, by breakast time the sun had returned.